noisysocks/shoulditip.in/_countries/spain.md

 extra_info: >
-  Tipping in Spain is not customary, although many leave small change or an extra €1-€2 for excellent service.
+  Tipping in Spain is not customary, although many leave small change or an extra €1-€2 for good service.
 ---